arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ## Migrating from version 1.0 to 2.0

-If you have a board that is compatible with version 2.0 but have provisioned it previously with version 1.0 you will need to follow these steps to upgrade it.
+If you would like to upgrade your board from 1.0 to 2.0, so that your network credentials are saved on the baords storage and so that the board can be updated via BLE.
+And If you have a board that is compatible with version 2.0 but have provisioned it previously with version 1.0, please follow the instructions in this section!

-Go to the device page [here](https://app.arduino.cc/devices) and press the **+ DEVICE** button.
+Go to the device page [here](https://app.arduino.cc/devices), if the board is on the list already please delete it.
+Then press the **+ DEVICE** button.

 ![Device page](assets/creating-new-device.png)